 Thank you for entrusting us with the care and safety of your children, your families, your campus, your alma mater.

 The Need for Help

-It’s been three weeks since Hurricane Irma first made landfall in Florida.
-For some of us, that feels like a lifetime, something we’ve moved past and look back on as a surreal interruption to our day-to-day life.
+For some of us, it feels like a lifetime since Hurricane Irma made landfall in Florida, something we’ve moved past and look back on as a surreal interruption to our day-to-day life.
 For others, the effects of the storm are ongoing in the form of lingering debris, increased stress, damaged property, and even lost loved ones.

 Our thoughts are with the many people in our community who've been affected by Hurricane Irma, including thousands of alumni, parents and students in the state of Florida and throughout the southeastern United States and the Caribbean.

 We urge you to help our neighbors.
 Volunteer to participate in cleanup efforts.
 If you're in the area impacted by Irma, consider giving blood.
 The most helpful thing you can do is make a donation to a reputable charity like the United Way, the American Red Cross, the American Society for the Prevention of Cruelty to Animals, and many others.